 This covers the basic controls and gameplay elements but I wanted to mention that the game is also compatible with many different controller types, including steering wheels and PlayStation/Xbox controllers.
 I would strongly recommend using a controller with this game as the realistic feel of the cars are very sensitive when simply using a key to control it and you will want to leverage the triggers/sticks of a game console controller or a steering wheel for a better gameplay experience.

-Check out the below video of a police roadblock that I setup using a police car, barrier and crash test dummy mod and ramming it with various vehicles.
+Check out the video below where I simulated various accidents where the crash test dummy made some ‘bad’ turns in the BeamNG.drive world.
 You can find plenty more videos like this on my YouTube channel.

 Of course, a sandbox game like this allows for many different customizations.
 I spoke about the controls in the last section and some of the default actions using a keyboard.
 All buttons can be mapped in-game using the menu and going to the controls area.
 Furthermore, most game controllers are compatible with the game and their buttons can also be mapped using the in-game menu.
 Personally, I’m using the PlayStation 4’s DualShock 4 controller which was recognized immediately by my game running on Windows 10.